Record 16.8 Million Have Sought US Jobless Aid Since Virus

 “The carnage in the American labor market continued unabated,” said Joseph Brusuelas, chief economist for RSM, a tax advisory firm.

-The viral outbreak is believed to have erased nearly one-third of the economy’s output in the current quarter.
+The viral outbreak is believed to have erased nearly one-third of the U.S. economy’s output in the current quarter.
 Forty-eight states have closed non-essential businesses.
-Restaurants, hotels, department stores and countless small businesses have laid off millions as they struggle to pay bills at a time when their revenue has vanished.

 A nation of normally free-spending shoppers and travelers is mainly hunkered down at home, bringing entire gears of the economy to a near-halt.
 Non-grocery retail business plunged 97% in the last week of March compared with a year earlier, according to Morgan Stanley.
 The number of airline passengers screened by the Transportation Security Administration has plunged 95% from a year ago.
 U.S. hotel revenue has tumbled 80%.

+A similar system is in place in Germany, where the federal labor agency says 650,000 companies have registered to put people in the short-time work program and so still on payrolls.
+That’s up from 470,000 about 10 days earlier.

+In both countries, such workers aren't counted in unemployment figures but will likely still suffer a drop in income.

-The government-mandated business shutdowns that are meant to defeat the virus have never brought the U.S. to such a sudden and violent standstill.
-For that reason, economists are struggling to assess the duration and severity of the damage.
+Because the U.S. government-mandated business shutdowns that are meant to defeat the virus have never brought the American economy to such a sudden and violent standstill, economists are struggling to assess the duration and severity of the damage.

 “We’re just throwing out our textbooks,” said Beth Ann Bovino, chief U.S. economist at S&P Global Ratings.